 The reimbursement is basically fee-for-service and the government sets the national uniform fee schedule as well as the price list of all drugs covered by insurance (unfortunately Viagra is not covered).
-There is no capitation payment like British NHS nor manage-care arrangement as seen in the U.S..
+There is no capitation payment like British NHS nor manage-care arrangement as seen in the U.S.

 The fee schedule is revised every two years through the negotiation between the government and the provider sides (Japan Medical Association etc).
 The fee schedule revision is important in health policy making because not only it changes the price but also it implements certain health policy.
 For example, the government may be able to encourage doctors over the country to provide more house calls through economic incentives by raising the price for house calls.
+Charges of typical cases are presented below.